afarooq07/Movies-ETL/README.md

   - movies_metadata.csv
   - ratings.csv
 - Count of movies table in postgres shows 6051 for me (as shown in movies_query.png) instead of 6052 mentioned in the challenge, I was not able to investigate the difference of 1 record due to lack of time
 - Git pull overwrote all the work and I lost the code files.
+Ihad to restore the files and upload via github instead of git bash